Notes on Gompf's infinite order corks: Introduction

 \subsection{Gompf's infinite order corks}

 Gompf in \cite{G} gave an infinite exotic family using infinite order corks as below.
 Let $X$ be a certain 4-manifold (including a square zero torus with two vanishing cycles). \begin{thm}[\cite{G}] Suppose that $K_n$ is the $2n$-twist knot.
-Then there exists an infinite order cork $(C,f)$ satisfying $X_{K_n}=X(C,f^n)$. \end{thm} $X_K$ is Fintushel-Stern knot-surgery of $X$ by $K$. {\it Cork order} of cork is defined to be the minimal positive number whose power of the boundary diffeomorphism extends to the whole cork $C$.
-For finite higher order corks, \cite{T} and \cite{AKMR} are known ever.
+Then there exists an infinite order cork $(C,f)$ satisfying $X_{K_n}=X(C,f^n)$. \end{thm} $X_K$ is the (Fintushel-Stern) knot-surgery of $X$ by $K$.
+The {\it cork order} of a cork is defined to be the minimal positive number whose power of the twist map is a trivial twist.
+Higher order corks are known to exist by \cite{T} and \cite{AKMR}.

-\begin{defn}[$G$-effective embedding (defined in \cite{AKMR})] Let $G$ be a group acting on $\partial\C$ effectively.
-If there exists an embedding $i$ of $\C$ into a 4-manifold $X$ such that $X(i,\C,g)$ is not diffeomorphic to $X(i,\C,g')$ for any $g,g'\in G$ with $g\neq g'$, then we call the embedding $i$ a $G$-effective. \end{defn}
+\begin{defn}[$G$-effective embedding (defined in \cite{AKMR})] Let $\mathcal{C}$ be a 4-manifold with boundary.
+Let $G$ be a group acting on $\partial\C$ effectively.
+If there exists an embedding $i$ of $\C$ into a 4-manifold $X$ such that $X(i,\C,g)$ is not diffeomorphic to $X(i,\C,g')$ for any distinct $g,g'\in G$, then we call the embedding $i$ a $G$-effective. \end{defn}